anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-components-compatible-with-aao/index.md

 2. Register your components to Avatar Optimizer with API

-   If your component is working at runtime, or your tool actually want to process avatar after Avatar Optimizer processes, you can register your components to Avatar Optimizer to tell about your components.
+   If your component is working at runtime, or your tool actually wants to keep your components for processing avatar after Avatar Optimizer processes, you can register your components to Avatar Optimizer to tell about your components.

    Please refer [section below](#register-component) for more details.